0xby73/SK33Chat/README.md

 client.cpp holds the main client file <br> <br>

 # What is SK33Chat
-FOSS Chat application to circumvent the heavy telemetry from commpanies to provide a cleaner and safer resource of communication
+FOSS Chat application to circumvent the heavy telemetry from companies to provide a cleaner and safer resource of communication

 # Known Issues
 The kick command doesn't close the client, the client has to close manually by typing a message on it so the server bugs ( still usable ) until its removed.
 Also another reason why some of the error handling is commented out. <br>